jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy1.md

 >You know that everyone in the province of Asia has deserted me, including Phygelus and Hermogenes.

 See more in [[alone#Barnes on 2 Timothy 1 15 2Timothy1 v 15]]

+Paul’s opponents have spread in the province of Asia, and the situation has become much worse since Paul wrote 1 Timothy (2 Tim 1:15).
+Paul could be discouraged; like Jeremiah in the \*Old Testament, his life is to end while God’s people are turned away from him, and he will not live to see the fruit of his ministry. **His consolation, however, is that he has been faithful to God (4:7-8), and he exhorts Timothy to follow in his paths no matter what the cost.** (That the letter was preserved almost certainly indicates that Timothy did persevere.)
+The letter is dominated by the themes of persecution from outside the \*church and false teaching within, and Paul’s final exhortation to a young minister is to focus on the Scriptures and the sound teaching to be found in them.
+#craigkeener

+#### v.16
+>May the Lord show mercy to the household of Onesiphorus, because he often refreshed me and was not ashamed of my chains.